Read William of Ockham with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining William of Ockham’s influence on philosophy.

-The influence of William of Ockham is clearest in the questions later thinkers still inherit.
+Where William of Ockham still changes the questions later thinkers have to ask.

 1. William of Ockham’s Influence on Philosophy: William of Ockham, a medieval English philosopher and theologian, significantly influenced the development of modern philosophy through his advocacy of nominalism and the principle known as Ockham’s Razor.